karoney-k-noah/karoney-k-noah/README.md

 </p>
  </br>
    <p>
-      A Fullstack Software Developer, creating robust and scalable web applications.
-Skilled in both front-end and back-end technologies, with interest in Dev-Ops and Security.
+     A Junior Full Stack Developer passionate about crafting clean robust, *functional* and scalable web and android applications.
+Skilled in both front-end and back-end technologies, with interest in Dev-Ops,Security,System and Network Administration.
    </p>
 <br/>